Chart Color Schemes

 Age

-The median age in Woollahra is 42 years, which is significantly higher than Greater Sydney's average of 37 years, and considerably older than Australia's median age of 38 years.
-The 75-84 age group constitutes 9.3% of the population in Woollahra, compared to a lower prevalence of the 15-24 cohort at 10.0%.
-According to post-2021 Census data, the 75 to 84 age group has increased from 8.2% to 9.3%, while the 5 to 14 cohort has risen from 10.4% to 11.5%.
-Conversely, the 65 to 74 cohort has declined from 11.0% to 8.8%.
-Population forecasts for the year 2041 indicate substantial demographic changes in Woollahra.
-The 85+ age group is projected to grow by 73%, reaching 623 people from 360.
-Notably, the combined 65+ age groups will account for 87% of total population growth, reflecting the area's aging demographic profile.
-In contrast, the 55 to 64 and 0 to 4 cohorts are expected to experience population declines.
+The median age in Woollahra is 42 years, significantly higher than Greater Sydney's average of 37 years, and considerably older than Australia's median age of 38 years.
+The 75-84 age group constitutes 9.3% of Woollahra's population, compared to a lower prevalence of the 15-24 cohort at 10.0%.
+According to post-2021 Census data, the 75-84 age group has increased from 8.2% to 9.3%, while the 65-74 cohort has decreased from 11.0% to 8.8%.
+By 2041, population forecasts indicate substantial demographic changes in Woollahra.
+The 85+ age group is expected to grow by 73%, reaching 625 people from a previous count of 360.
+Notably, the combined 65+ age groups will account for 87% of total population growth, reflecting Woollahra's aging demographic profile.
+Conversely, the 55-64 and 0-4 cohorts are projected to experience population declines.